mojocraftdojo/fraud_detection/README.md

 The goal for this project is to predict fraudulent transactions while minimizing the incorrect fraud classifications.

-The datasets contains more than 284k transactions and 30 features which most has already been PCA transformed, but there are still EDA work need to be done before modeling.
+The dataset contains more than 284k transactions and 30 features which most of them have already been PCA transformed, but there are still EDA work need to be done before modeling.

 The standard ML models tested and compared here are: